-Blindside waterproofing is a way for building developers to maximize the use of the land while still being able to waterproof the structure and keep the building safe from extreme water damage or vapor intrusion.
+Blindside waterproofing enables building developers to maximize land use and ensure that the structure is adequately protected from extreme water damage or vapor intrusion.

-Use of blindside waterproofing means less over-excavation (removing soil from around the building perimeter) and has the potential to benefit from LEED credits in regards to minimizing site disturbance.
+This method also can prevent over-excavation (removing soil from around the building perimeter) and has the potential to benefit from LEED credits for its ability to minimize site disturbance.

-The U.S. Environmental Protection Agency (EPA) estimates that the U.S. has more than 450,000 brownfields, which are areas close to old landfills, industrial areas or other sources of contamination.
-Churning the soil in brownfields may mean digging into hazardous chemical locations and maximizing the building footprint lowers the risk of future contamination by actually removing some contamination source areas on the property.
+The U.S. Environmental Protection Agency (EPA) estimates that the U.S. has more than 450,000 brownfield sites, which are areas close to old landfills, industrial areas or other sources of contamination.
+Churning the soil in these areas during construction may mean digging into hazardous chemical deposits.
+Development that maximizes the building footprint can lower the risk of future contamination by removing some of the hazardous source areas on the property.

 How Can EPRO Help Me?

-There are many choices for different membrane materials, but they fall into three main categories: sheet membranes, bentonite panels and composite systems.
+Waterproofing membrane materials fall into three main categories: Sheet membranes, bentonite panels and composite systems.